-Stage 7 Publication of Proposed Plan, Proposed Action Programme and Supplementary Environmental Report

-Representations on the Main Issues Report will inform the approach taken in the Proposed Plan.
+Stage 7 Publication of Proposed Plan, Action Programme and Environmental Report Representations on the Main Issues Report informed the approach taken in the Proposed Plan.
 This is a key consultation stage where formal representations may be raised.
-A revised Environmental Report and Action Programme will be published alongside the Plan.

-When January 2016

-Why (consult) This is the formal stage for representations which will be considered through the formal Examination process.

-With Whom All stakeholders

-By Whom Clydeplan Core Team and Local Authorities

-How Report to Clydeplan Joint Committee 14 th Dec 2015

-Notice in the local newspapers

-Document incorporates a response form

-Clydeplan website

-Twitter

-Distribution to stakeholders Including

-Key Agencies;

-Adjoining planning authorities;

-Community Councils.

-Available to view in local authority deposit locations including

-council offices and local libraries

-Submission to Scottish Government

-Progress Due for preparation in 2015

-Stakeholder Results from the consultation will be collated and reported to Joint

-Feedback Committee and will be submitted in the required format for Examination

-by the Directorate of Planning and Environmental Appeals (DPEA)

-Stage 8 Submission of Proposed Plan to Scottish Ministers After considering the representations received the SDPA submit the

-Proposed Plan, Proposed Action Programme and report of conformity

-with participation statement to Scottish Ministers.

-When May 2016

-Why Statutory Process

-With Whom Scottish Ministers

-By Whom Clydeplan Core Team

-How Notice in the local newspapers

-Available to view in local authority deposit locations including council offices and local libraries

-Clydeplan website

-Twitter
+A revised Environmental Report and Action Programme have been published alongside the Plan.
+When January 2016 Why (consult) This is the formal stage for representations which will be considered through the formal Examination process.
+With Whom All stakeholders By Whom Clydeplan and Local Authorities How Progress Stakeholder Feedback Report to Clydeplan Joint Committee 14th Dec 2015 Notice in The Herald newspaper Document incorporates a response form (word and electronic) Clydeplan website Twitter Distribution to stakeholders including Key Agencies; Adjoining planning authorities; Community Councils Scottish Government.
+Available to view in local authority deposit locations including council offices and local libraries.
+Published for consultation (18th January 2016 - 29th February 2016) Results from the consultation reported to the Clydeplan Joint Committee on 18th April 2016 гееораск Committee on 18 April 2016 Stage 8 Submission of Proposed Plan to Scottish Ministers After considering the representations received Clydeplan will submit the Proposed Plan, Proposed Action Programme and report of Conformity with Participation Statement to Scottish Ministers.
+When May 2016 Why With Minore Statutory Process With Whom Scottish Ministers By Whom How Clydeplan Notice in the local newspapers Available to view in local authority deposit locations including council offices and local libraries Clydeplan website Twitter Progress Submitted to Scottish Ministers May 2016

-Stage 9 Examination of Proposed Plan

-Any unresolved representations will be subject to an Examination conducted by an independent Reporter appointed by Scottish Ministers.
+Stage 9 Examination of Proposed Plan Ŭ Any unresolved representations will be subject to an Examination conducted by an independent Reporter appointed by Scottish Ministers.
 The Examination will be undertaken utilising hearings, written submissions and formal inquiry sessions where appropriate.

-When June 2016 (dependant on DPEA timetable)

-Why Statutory Process

-With Whom Relevant groups/organisations/individuals who have unresolved objections will have the opportunity to participate

-By Whom Scottish Ministers

-How Notice in the local newspapers Available to view in local authority deposit locations including council offices and local libraries Clydeplan website (Will provide detail of procedures and direct interested parties to the DPEA website which will host the Examination) Twitter
+When 14 th July 2016 - February 2017 (based upon DPEA timetable) Why Statutory Process With Whom Relevant groups/organisations/individuals who have unresolved objections will have the opportunity to participate By Whom Scottish Ministers How Notice in The Herald newspaper Available to view in local authority deposit locations including council offices and local libraries Clydeplan website (will provide detail of procedures and direct interested parties to the DPEA website which will host the Examination) Twitter Progress Further Information Requests from DPEA responded to November/December 2017 Hearing on Housing Issues held 14th December 2016